askb/tailscale-openstack-bastion-action/docs/TAILSCALE_SETUP.md

 ## Authentication Methods

-### OAuth Client (Recommended)
+### OAuth with Ephemeral Keys (Recommended)

-OAuth clients provide:
+The recommended approach combines OAuth authentication with automatic ephemeral key generation:

+**How it works:**

+1. GitHub runner authenticates to Tailscale using OAuth credentials
+2. Action automatically generates short-lived (1 hour) auth keys via Tailscale API
+3. Ephemeral keys are used to connect bastion hosts (one-time use)
+4. Bastion hosts are automatically removed from Tailscale when destroyed

+**Benefits:**

-- ✅ Better security with scoped permissions
+- ✅ Best security with scoped OAuth permissions
+- ✅ No static auth keys to manage or rotate
-- ✅ Automatic token rotation
+- ✅ Automatic cleanup of ephemeral devices
+- ✅ Short-lived credentials (1 hour expiry)
-- ✅ Audit logging
+- ✅ Audit logging via OAuth
+- ✅ Follows Tailscale security best practices

+### OAuth Only (For Runner)

+OAuth can be used for the GitHub runner, but requires a separate auth key for bastion hosts:

+- ✅ Better security with scoped permissions for runner
-- ✅ No manual key rotation
+- ✅ Automatic token rotation for runner
+- ⚠️ Requires manual management of bastion auth keys
+- ⚠️ Manual cleanup of bastion devices

 ### Auth Keys (Legacy)

-Auth keys are simpler but:
+Auth keys work for both runner and bastion but are deprecated:

 - ⚠️ Require manual rotation
 - ⚠️ Less granular permissions
+- ⚠️ Manual device cleanup required
 - ⚠️ Deprecated by Tailscale

 ---